JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 ## Analyze data in Kotlin Notebook

-After [establishing a connection to an SQL database](#connect-to-database), Kotlin Notebook enables in-depth data analysis utilizing the [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
+After [establishing a connection to an SQL database](#connect-to-database), Kotlin Notebook enables in-depth data analysis utilizing the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
 This includes functions for grouping, sorting, and aggregating data, helping you to uncover and understand patterns within your data.

 Let's dive into an example that involves analyzing actor data from a movie database, focusing on the most frequently occurring first names of actors:

-1. **Retrieve data from a specific table:**
-Extract data from the "actors" table using the [`readSqlTable`](https://kotlin.github.io/dataframe/readsqldatabases.html#reading-specific-tables) function:
+1. Extract data from the "actors" table using the [`readSqlTable()`](https://kotlin.github.io/dataframe/readsqldatabases.html#reading-specific-tables) function:

 ```kotlin
 val actorDf = DataFrame.readSqlTable(dbConfig, "actors", 10000)
 ```

-2. **Manipulate data:**
-Process the retrieved data to identify the top 20 most common actor first names.
+2. Process the retrieved data to identify the top 20 most common actor first names.
 This analysis involves several DataFrame methods:

 ```kotlin
 val top20ActorNames = actorDf